SeriousGuy888/HATApedia/content/articles/Boxing Matchbox War.md

 Rockets from the clone troopers also reached the animal pens in No, killing much of Remy's livestock.

 Further unfortunately for Remy, after calling off Order 66, he was unable to ascertain the location of Holden's death, and was unable to reclaim his items.
-This allowed Holden to find the items first and gave him the leverage in the subsequent negotiations.
+This allowed Holden to find the items first and gave him considerable leverage in the subsequent negotiations.

 ## Negotiations Atop Arvi Tower
 Remy and Holden met at [[Arvi Tower]] at approximately `02:20`, where Holden gave Remy his demands, dictating the following terms which would never come to fruition as Holden did not end up being able to get Remy to sign the treaty: